Skip to main content

 This guide covers the best home cleaning methods for natural leather couches and explains when a professional upholstery cleaning in Melbourne service is the safer and more effective choice.

-Understanding Natural Leather and Why It Needs Special Care
+Understanding Leather Types and Why They Matter

 Natural leather is an organic material - tanned animal hide - that shares some characteristics with human skin.
 It breathes, absorbs moisture, and responds to conditioning treatments.
 Like skin, it can dry out, crack, and discolour if neglected or treated with inappropriate products.